Skip to content

 What Is a Circulating Resolution?

-A circulating resolution is a written document setting out the resolutions (i.e. decisions or actions) that your company needs to pass or approve.
+A circulating resolution is a written document setting out the resolutions (i.e. decisions or actions) your company needs to pass or approve.
 To pass a resolution, the directors or shareholders who need to pass the resolution need to sign it.
 This way, your company can pass resolutions without holding a meeting.
 A circulating resolution is passed once the last person who needs to sign the resolution signs it.

 Can My Company Pass a Circulating Resolution?